imartayan/KerLang/README.md

 # KerLang

-KerLang is an innovative programming language built with love <3 for the [Langjam0001](https://github.com/langjam/jam0001).
+KerLang is an innovative programming language built with love by [Arthur Correnson](https://github.com/jdrprod) and [Anima Libera](https://github.com/anima-libera) for the first edition of [Lang Jam](https://github.com/langjam/jam0001).
 It features a state of the art compiler named "The Glorious KerLang Compiler" (also known as *the Glorious Ker-Lann Compiler* but who cares ?) and a first-class support for comment-oriented programming.

 ## What on Earth is *comment-oriented programming* ?